GSA/smartpay-website/src/content/about/refunds.md

   - master contract
 ---

-Agencies/organizations have the opportunity to earn refunds — money that goes back to agencies that can directly fund and support mission critical efforts.
+Refunds are a monetary payment provided by the contractor bank to agencies/organizations that can directly fund and support mission critical efforts.

+Please note the following about refunds:

 - An agency’s refund rate range has been established by the GSA SmartPay® 3 Master Contract.
 - Minimum refunds are a single rate that considers both volume of spend and speed of pay.